apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 ends up using that setting.
 All is fair game, as the entire CAS web application inclusive of all modules and all relevant settings is completely and utterly reloadable. </p></div>

+Any changes you make to the externally-defined `application.properties` file must be refreshed manually on the UI.
+If you are using the CAS admin screens to update and edit properties, the configuration state of the CAS server is refreshed seamlessly and automatically without your resorting to manual and forceful refresh.

 ## Clustered Deployments

 CAS uses the [Spring Cloud Bus](http://cloud.spring.io/spring-cloud-static/spring-cloud.html)